Hastings: Early history

 With the departure of the Romans, the town suffered setbacks.
 The Beauport site was abandoned, and the town suffered from problems from nature and man-made attacks.
-The Sussex coast has always suffered from occasional violent storms; with the additional hazard of longshore drift (the eastward movement of shingle along the coast), the coastline has been frequently changing.
-The original Roman port is likely now under the sea.
+The Sussex coast has always suffered from occasional violent storms; with the additional hazard of longshore drift (the eastward movement of shingle along the coast), the coastline has frequently changed.
+The original Roman port is probably now under the sea.

 Bulverhythe was probably a harbour used by Danish invaders, which suggests that -hythe or hithe means a port or small haven.

 Kingdom of Haestingas

 From the 6th century AD until 771, the people of the area around modern-day Hastings, identified the territory as that of the Haestingas tribe and a kingdom separate from the surrounding kingdoms of Suth Saxe ("South Saxons", i.e. Sussex) and Kent.
 It worked to retain its separate cultural identity until the 11th century.
-The kingdom was probably a sub-kingdom, the object of a disputed overlordship by the two powerful neighbouring kingdoms: when King Wihtred of Kent settled a dispute with King Ine of Sussex & Wessex in 694, it is probable that he seceded the overlordship of Haestingas to Ine as part of the treaty.
+The kingdom was probably a sub-kingdom, the object of a disputed overlordship by the two powerful neighbouring kingdoms: when King Wihtred of Kent settled a dispute with King Ine of Sussex & Wessex in 694, it is probable that he ceded the overlordship of Haestingas to Ine as part of the treaty.

-In 771 King Offa of Mercia invaded Southern England, and over the next decade gradually seized control of Sussex and Kent.
+In 771, King Offa of Mercia invaded Southern England, and over the next decade gradually seized control of Sussex and Kent.
 Symeon of Durham records a battle fought at an unidentified location near Hastings in 771, at which Offa defeated the Haestingas tribe, effectively ending its existence as a separate kingdom.
 By 790, Offa controlled Hastings effectively enough to confirm grants of land in Hastings to the Abbey of St Denis, in Paris.
 But, the Anglo-Saxon Chronicle for 1011 relates that Vikings overran "all Kent, Sussex, Surrey and Haestingas", indicating the town was still considered a separate 'county' or province to its neighbours 240 years after Offa's conquest.

-During the reign of Athelstan, he established a royal mint in Hastings in AD 928.
+During his reign, Athelstan established a royal mint in Hastings in AD 928.